pydanny/presentations/scaling-one-to-billions/2022-djangocon-eu.md

 # [fit] But what if my work was used for evil?

-Things built off my open source and books:
+- Logistics for nations who oppress their people
+- Commercial ventures to spy on private citizens
 - Site promoting flat earth / no moon landings
 - App to sell wildlife illegally
-- Commercial venture to spy on private citizens
 - Lots more

 # :rage: